decentralized-identity/universal-resolver/docs/driver-development.md

     * driver name (e.g. `did-btcr`), with link to driver source code
     * driver version (e.g. `0.1`)
     * DID spec version that the driver conforms to, with link to DID spec
-    * Docker image name (e.g. `universalresolver/driver-did-btcr`) with link to Docker image at Dockerhub
+    * Docker image name (e.g. `universalresolver/driver-did-btcr`) with link to Docker image at Docker Hub
     * {optional} DID resolution spec version that the driver conforms to, with link to DID resolution spec
     * {optional} DID method spec version (e.g. BTCR), with link to DID method spec

 ## How to update a driver

 As DID methods are developed and matured, the Universal Resolver should do the same.
 Contributors should keep their drivers up-to-date as changes happen to the driver, DID spec, and DID Resolution spec.
-Contributors may only wish to direct users to the latest driver, or they may have a `stable` version, a `developer` version, etc. The driver version specified in the README.md file should be reflected in a Dockerhub image with a tag that matches the driver version.
+Contributors may only wish to direct users to the latest driver, or they may have a `stable` version, a `developer` version, etc. The driver version specified in the README.md file should be reflected in a Docker Hub image with a tag that matches the driver version.
 As always, the Docker image should be tested as a standalone container as well as a container cluster with `docker-compose`.

 As with contributing a driver, there are a few documentation requirements that should be met before submitting a PR: